gregnz/stocks/NTNX.md

 ### DCF
 The current share price is at $52 (28 June 18).
 Using a compounded revenue growth rate of 25% over the next 5 years (dropping to 2.25% over the next 5) and an EBIT margin of 30% (as per current year) and a WACC of 9% gives an estimated share value of _$46_.

-Over the ten year period, revenue will grow to around $5.3b.

-Any decrease in revenue growth or margins (all things equal) will decrease this share price.
+Over the ten year period using these values, revenue will grow to around $5.3b.
+Any increase (decrease) in revenue growth or margins (all things equal) will increase (decrease) this share price.

 #### DCF examples